QiaoRenOreo/Dijkstra-Algorithm-applied-in-profit-optimization-in-metro-system/README.md

 # the best metro route scenario
 ## Objective:
-      use Dijkstra algorithm to find the best metro route scenario which is the most profitable for a metro company and satisfies the travel demand of consumers.
+      to find the best metro route scenario which is the most profitable for a metro company and satisfies the travel demand of consumers.
+      (by using the Four-Step Travel Demand Model and Dijkstra algorithm)

 ## Topic:
       Development of an application (in Python) for educational purposes where students can define Public Transport systems in a schematic situation in order to optimize the service (in terms of travel time for the passengers, passenger trips, exploitation costs, etc.).